Tag

 How to change your privacy settings on Teams

-Select the Security tab to adjust your security settings, including Do Not Disturb, priority access, call-blocking, read receipts and survey participation.
+Select the tab to adjust your security settings, including Do Not Disturb, priority access, call-blocking, read receipts and survey participation.

 Note that if you change the read receipt settings, you will have to close all chats for the settings to take hold.